laravel-shift/factory-generator/README.md

 php artisan generate:factory User
 ```

 By default _nullable_ columns are not included in the factory definition.
-If you want to include _nullable_ columns you may set the `--include-nullable` option (or `-n`).
+If you want to include _nullable_ columns you may set the `--include-nullable` option (or `-i`).

 ```sh
 php artisan generate:factory -n User